cforbes1/Go-SQLMock-Test-Example/README.md

 ```

 ### Creating and Adding an Expected Row to the Mock Database
 Now, let's add a row to the mock database with the given expected user of each case. `NewRows()` takes in a string slice that contains the __column names__ of a given table.
-From there, you can use `AddRow()` to add the values of the cases' expected user.
+From there, you can use `AddRow()` to add the values of the expected user.
 The number of values passed into `AddRow()` MUST MATCH the number of columns passed into `NewRows()` or else you will get a runtime error.
 We can save this in a `row` variable that we will use later.
 ```
 // Create an expected row to the mock DB row := mock.NewRows([]string{